 Q: How do I know if my halter fits correctly?

-A: A well-fitting halter should not be too tight or too loose.
-The noseband should sit comfortably above the nostrils without obstructing breathing, and the headstall should be long enough to buckle behind the ears without causing discomfort.
+A: The halter should be snug but not tight.
+The noseband should sit just above the nostrils, and the headstall should fit comfortably behind the ears.

 Q: Can I use a rope as a halter?